-For more information about any of these programs please explore our website or for questions, please call the Holocaust Documentation and Education Center at (954) 929-5690 or email email@example.com.
+For more information about the Museum, you are invited to explore our website, or for any questions, please call the Holocaust Documentation and Education Center at (954) 929-5690 or email email@example.com.

 (L to R) Goldie R. Goldstein (Community Leader), Dr. Gregory B. Wolfe (Former President, FIU*), Father Pat O’Neill (Founding President, St. Thomas*), Sister Trinita Flood (Former President, Barry*), Dr. Abe Fischler (Former President, NSU*), Arnold Picker (Film Industry Executive*), Abe Halpern (Community Leader), Harry “Hap” Levy (Community Leader) and Rita G. Hofrichter (Holocaust Survivor).

 *FIU: Florida International University; *St. Thomas: St. Thomas University; *Barry: Barry University; *NSU: Nova Southeastern University; *Film Industry Executive: Columbia Pictures & United Artists.

 As the late and beloved founder of the HDEC, Arnold Picker so eloquently noted in 1980:

 “It is only the beginning.
 There is no end to the story.
 It will go on and on and on.
 And unless this process of education goes on, past all of us, past our children and grandchildren, it will all have been in vain.
 The power of this living education must go on.
 What we are attempting to do is make permanent the record of the history that shall not be forgotten.”